circus-tent/circus/docs/source/configuration.rst

     **cmd**
         The executable program to run.
     **args**
-        Command-line arguments to pass to the program **shell**
+        Command-line arguments to pass to the program.
+You can use the python format syntax here to build the parameters.
+Environment variables are available, as well as WID and the environment variables that you passed, if any, with the "env" parameter.
+    **shell**
         If True, the processes are run in the shell (default: False) **working_dir**